dcdmm/RustStudy/b_basic/src/bin/g_type_slice_help.md

+Slices let you reference a contiguous sequence of elements in a collection rather than the whole collection.
+A slice is a kind of reference, so it does not have ownership.

 A slice is a [dynamically sized type](https://doc.rust-lang.org/reference/dynamically-sized-types.html) representing a 'view' into a sequence of elements of type T. The slice type is written as [T].

 Slice types are generally used through pointer types.
 For example: